 NCCP Coach Developers include Learning Facilitators (LFs), Coach Evaluators (CEs), and Master Coach Developers (MCDs).

 The typical pathway for someone who wants to be a Coach Developer involves the following steps:

 Training: Coach Developer candidates must complete rigorous training, and this training is now being made consistent across Canada.
 The following training is required by all Coach Developers:

 - Core Training: Provides Coach Developers with the skills to perform their role.
 For a calendar of upcoming training opportunities, please click here.

-- Content-specific Training (sport or multi-sport): This includes microfacilitation which gives Coach Developers an opportunity to practise delivery with their peers.
+- Content-specific Training (sport or multi-sport): This includes microfacilitation and/or microevaluation which give Coach Developers an opportunity to practise delivery with their peers.

 - Co-delivery: This is a chance for the new Coach Developer to practise with real coaches alongside an experienced Coach Developer.

 Once a Coach Developer has all of the above training pieces they are considered “TRAINED”.

 Evaluation: Evaluation confirms that the Coach Developer is capable of certain abilities which are deemed important in the training of coaches.

 Once a Coach Developer has been evaluated they are considered: “CERTIFIED”.

 Do you want to become a Coach Developer?
 Browse through the pages to the right for more information on each specific role.

 For a calendar of upcoming Core Training opportunities, please CLICK HERE.